Nat Lofthouse: Playing career

-Born in Bolton, Lancashire, in 1925, Lofthouse joined the town's main club on 4 September 1939 and made his debut in a wartime 5–1 win against Bury on 22 March 1941 when he scored two goals.
+Born in Bolton, Lancashire, in 1925, Lofthouse joined the town's main club on 4 September 1939 and made his debut in a wartime 5–1 win against local rivals Bury on 22 March 1941 when he scored two goals.
 It was then more than five years until he made his league debut for the club, but he eventually played against Chelsea on 31 August 1946, when he scored twice in a 4–3 defeat.
 Lofthouse would go on to play 33 games for England, but his debut on 22 November 1950 made him 25 when he finally broke into the team.
 He perhaps justified a claim to an earlier call-up by scoring both goals in a 2–2 draw against Yugoslavia at Highbury on his debut.

 On 25 May 1952, Lofthouse earned the title 'Lion of Vienna' after scoring his second goal in England's 3–2 victory over Austria.
 In doing so he was elbowed in the face, tackled from behind, and finally brought down by the goalkeeper.
 Back from national team duty, he then scored six goals in a game for the Football League against the Irish League on 24 September 1952.

 In 1952–53, he was named FWA Footballer of the Year.
 He scored a goal – but was on the losing side – in the famous 1953 FA Cup Final (aka 'The Matthews Final'), having previously scored in each round.
 That season he topped the First Division goalscoring charts with 30 goals.
 He featured in the 1954 World Cup side.
 Lofthouse scored twice against Belgium in a match that ended 4–4.
 Injured for the next match, in the quarter final game against Uruguay he equalized in the 16th minute, after receiving the ball in the 18-yard box.

 On 3 May 1958, almost five years to the day after losing the 1953 final, Lofthouse captained Bolton in the 1958 FA Cup Final against Manchester United.

 There was a national wave of sympathy for United, who three months earlier had suffered grievously in the Munich air disaster.
 Bolton won the game 2–0 with Lofthouse scoring both goals, the second of which was highly controversial and remains a talking point to this day.
 Lofthouse went into a challenge with the United keeper Harry Gregg and barged him into the net to score.
 Shoulder charging the goalkeeper was a legitimate tactic at the time, but Lofthouse later admitted that his challenge was a foul.

 On 26 November 1958, Lofthouse made his final England appearance, against Wales, at the age of 33, and he officially retired from the game in January 1960 because of an ankle injury, although his final league game was not until 17 December of that year, when he suffered a knee injury against Birmingham City.
 Lofthouse stands eighth in the list of English football's top division all time goalscorers.